wispo12/Asteroids3/README.md

 * Have two Asteroids classes, one large and one small.
 When a large Asteroid is removed from the ArrayList add two small ones with the same x and y
 * Add a second ship (UFO) that appears after a while and shoots at the space ship
 * Keep track of the score and/or the health of the ship
+* Andrew Ong put a [video](https://www.youtube.com/watch?v=qiRtD9vJ2K8) up of his Asteroids Game from several years ago which has a number of amazing features.